Cardiovascular Disease Prevention

 Familial Hypercholesterolaemia

-The HI NENC Cardiovascular Disease Prevention Programme includes Familial Hypercholesterolaemia (FH), identifying people with this genetic condition and optimising their treatment to give patients the best chance of avoiding cardiac events.
-HI NENC has developed resources to support practices across…
+The HI NENC Cardiovascular Disease Prevention Programme includes a focus on Familial Hypercholesterolaemia (FH).
+The programme supports healthcare staff to identify people with the genetic condition and optimise their treatment, helping to reduce their risk of cardiac events.
+HI NENC…

 Lipid Management Pathway